cotes2020/jekyll-theme-chirpy/_posts/01AWS/Balancing/2020-07-18-CloudFront.md

 CloudFront has several options for enablement.
-- use a <font color=blue> separate Canonical Name Record / CNAME </font> for static content,
+- use a <font color=LightSlateBlue> separate Canonical Name Record / CNAME </font> for static content,
   - the static content is cached straight from the origin server.
   - most efficient
   - but takes more effort to set up and manage.
-- point the <font color=blue> entire uniform resource locator / URL </font> to CloudFront
+- point the <font color=LightSlateBlue> entire uniform resource locator / URL </font> to CloudFront
   - easier to manage.
   - can use URL patterns to stage dynamic content.
   - All of the content goes through edge locations.